tariqahmed1912/internship-kloudle/docs/nodejsscan_sast.md

 sudo docker run -it -p 9090:9090 opensecurity/nodejsscan:latest -d
 ```

 You can access the website by typing `<ip-address>:9090` in the browsers URL.
-To perform SAST test, upload the files (individual files or a zip file) and run the scan.
+To perform SAST, upload the files (individual files or a zip file) and run the scan.

 ### CLI-based